 We may also obtain information about you and your complaint from other sources, such as the body complained about, in order to process your complaint.
 Some of this information may be sensitive personal data, such as health or care records where these are relevant.
 Where you have complained about a specific employee of the body concerned, information about your complaint may be shared with that employee.

 We scan all documents when we receive them and will generally destroy the paper copies, unless you tell us that you want your documents returned.
-We normally destroy case file material that we have retained electronically 12 months after the case is closed.
-(We may not retain all the material you have shown us after the case is closed, but we will retain anything we rely on to make our decision on the complaint.)
-In exceptional circumstances we may need to keep case file material longer, for example, if there is a court case pending; we will generally notify you if so.
+We normally destroy most of the case file material 12 months after the case is closed.
+(Usually, we will not retain all the material you have shown us or we have obtained from other sources after the case is closed.
+In exceptional circumstances we may need to keep case file material longer, for example, if there is a court case pending; we will generally notify you if so.)
 We keep a record of the complaint and details of our decision for five years as this helps if you complain to us again.
 In cases where we publish a report, we keep a copy of the report for 15 years and most reports are published on our website.
-Decision statements are also usually be published on our website.
+Decision statements are also usually published on our website.
 Neither reports nor statements will contain your name or any other information that would identify you.

 In most cases, people who complain to us are reasonable and allow us time to do our job.
 However some people behave in a way which affects our ability to deal with their or other people’s complaints.
 If this happens, we may need to manage the way that person can contact us.